 Stage 1 of our approach is the Discovery Process, which we’ll break down into a series of steps.
-Read the previous article on our program and how to apply.

 How the Discovery Process works